 The Jiama Project is located within the Gangdese Yanshanian epi-continental arc on the central southern portion of the Gangdese-Nianqing Tanggula Terrain.
 At the tenement scale, rock types are typically passive epi-continental clastics and carbonates.
 The stratigraphy is dominated by marbles and limestones of the Upper Jurassic Duodigou Formation and sandstones, slates and hornfels belonging to the Lower Cretaceous Linbuzong Formation.
-Although some mafic and intermediate to felsic dykes have been mapped in outcrop and drill core, the intrusive granitic body responsible for the wide spread contact metamorphism and copper-polymetallic mineralisation is yet to be identified.
+Some mafic and intermediate to felsic dykes have been mapped in outcrop and drill core, the intrusive granitic body responsible for the wide spread contact metamorphism and copper-polymetallic mineralisation has been identified.
 A number of thrust faults and shears concentrated between major geological contacts and a large detachment fault (Gliding Nappe Fault) have also been observed.
 Locally bedrock units are overlain by unconsolidated Quaternary colluvium and alluvium.

-Three types of Copper-polymetallic mineralisation are recognised in the project area, these include skarn, hornfels and porphyry hosted deposits.
+Three types of Copper-polymetallic mineralisation are recognised in the project area, these include skarn, hornfels and porphyry deposits.

-The Jiama Project deposit is a structurally controlled stratiform skarn-type copper-polymetallic system.
-The majority of high grade mineralisation is associated with shear zone contacts between the Duodigou and Linbuzong formations and shear related folding.
-The zone of mineralisation within fault hosted skarn alteration measures kilometres in both strike and dip and remains open at depth to the northeast.
+The Jiama Project deposit is a structurally controlled skarn--porphyry-hornfel type copper-polymetallic system.
+The majority of high grade mineralisation is skarn type which associates with shear zone contacts between the Duodigou and Linbuzong formations and shear related folding.
+The zone of mineralisation within the fault hosted skarn alteration measures kilometres in both strike and dip and remains open at depth to the northeast.

-Mineralisation is also associated with granite porphyry dykes intruding the 'Duodigou Marble' and observed within the overlying hornfels of the Linbuzong formation.
-Although both deposit types are of lower grade than that of the skarn, the hornfels mineralisation may potentially be of further economic value in the future.
+Mineralisation in the granite porphyry dykes occurs in the 'Duodigou Formation' and within the overlying hornfels of the Linbuzong formation.
+Although mineralization in both granite porphyry and hornfels is of lower grade than that of the skarn type, the mineralisation is very large and is of larger economic value.